 - Water births – While water births (or tub births) are becoming increasingly common in hospital settings where OB-GYNs are the primary care provider, they are very common within the midwifery specialty.
 So, if you are leaning toward a midwife, chances are high that water births are among their top specialties.

 - C-sections – Midwives can’t perform C-sections, whether they’re planned in advance or become needed to safely deliver your baby.
-OB-GYNs have the surgical training to perform C-sections, which is one of the reasons they can handle high-risk or complicated pregnancies.
+OB-GYNs have the surgical training to perform scheduled, unplanned and emergency C-sections, which is one of the reasons they can handle high-risk or complicated pregnancies.

 Midwives sometimes deliver babies outside a hospital setting